 Stemson Therapeutics has Arrived

 I have asked Dr. Terskikh to give us another interview soon and hopefully he will accept.
-Earlier this month, he told me that his lab was given a podium presentation at the ISSCR conference on June 27th, and were about to launch their new website around the same time.
+Earlier this month, he told me that his lab was given a podium presentation at the ISSCR conference on June 27th.
 However, he did not mention the below surprising development.

 Functional Hair Follicles Grown from Stem Cells